 My baskets serve as both functional and decorative works of art.
-Initiating the creative process for each new piece is like striking up a conversation with someone I’m eager to get to know; I may not know where it will lead, or how it will conclude, but it’s always a worthy adventure.
+Initiating the creative process for each piece is like striking up a conversation with someone I’m eager to get to know; I may not know where it will take me, or how it will conclude, but it’s always an adventure.
 The basketry techniques that I have developed allow me to make spontaneous choices along the way regarding size, form, color placement and pattern shifts.
-Sometimes the process flows almost effortlessly.
-Other times I have to keep changing course in order to successfully bring everything together.
-However the “conversation” goes, every basket gives me fresh opportunities to hone my skills and explore color and form in endless variety.
+Sometimes the process flows almost effortlessly and I lose all sense of time.
+Other times, I have to keep changing course in order to successfully bring my uncharted strand of evolving decisions together.
+However the conversation goes, each piece gives me fresh opportunities to hone my skills and explore color, texture and form in endless depth.

 I begin by selecting fabrics which, when brought together for the first time, pique my interest.
-Most often, I choose hand-dyed cottons produced by Indonesian artisans using ancient wax-resist (batik) techniques.
-Batiking is an art form in and of itself, that has sustained individual artisans and entire communities for centuries.
-I love knowing that it it’s small way, my work contributes to the welfare these multi-generational collectives.
+Most often, I’m drawn to hand-dyed cottons produced by Indonesian artisans who are masters at the ancient art of wax-resist batik fabric dying.
+Batiking is an art form that has sustained not only individual artisans, but entire communities for centuries.
+I love knowing that in its own small way, my work contributes to the welfare these multi-generational collectives.

-After cutting the fabrics into narrow strips, I fold and crease each piece lengthwise to prevent fraying and bolster construction.
+After cutting my fabrics into narrow strips, I fold and crease each piece lengthwise to prevent fraying and bolster construction.
 Once the strips are prepared, the construction process begins.

-A finished piece often inspires a small series of variations, but like centuries of artists and artisans, my inspiration most often springs from the natural environment.
+A finished piece often inspires a small series of variations, but like generations of artists and artisans before me, I find inspiration most often springs from nature.
 I often envision the layers I’m building as near, or far horizons— inner reflections on the outdoor world.
 Thus a finished piece may suggest a coastal sunrise, granite ledge, field of wild blossoms, or celestial event in the night sky.
-Each piece develops its own unique character.
-As I secure the last stitch, I often sense that this fresh new piece will always remain a part of me, but is no longer mine.
-It is ready for a life of its own.
+Each piece develops its unique character as it comes together in my hands.
+As I secure the last stitch, I sense that my latest work will remain part of me, but is no longer mine.
+It is has a life of its own.

 - top-notch craftsmanship;

-- achieving structural integrity without the use of toxic glues or chemical stabilizers;
+- achieving structural integrity without the use of toxic adhesives;

 - providing a smooth durable finish, inside and out; and